HOME / About Us

 About Us

-Halcyon is a Western Australian maritime technology company.
-We are fortunate to be based in Perth where we have access to both the beautiful calm waters of the Swan River, the relatively sheltered waters surrounding the amazing Rottnest Island off our coast, and the challenging ocean environment of Southwest Australia.
-Halcyon is currently pre-launch and working towards introducing ourselves properly early in 2026.
+We are fortunate to be based in Perth where we have access to both the beautiful calm waters of the Swan River, the coastal waters surrounding the amazing Rottnest Island, and the challenging open ocean environment of Southwest Australia.

 Our Mission